40 per week

 Skills for Justice

-There are over 50 police forces in the UK, including non-geographic forces like the British Transport Police and Civil Nuclear Constabulary, and each one recruits its own staff.
-For information on vacancies, contact or check the website for the police force you want to join.
-You will find a list of police forces on the Police.UK website.
+There are over 50 police services in the UK, including non-geographic services like the British Transport Police and Civil Nuclear Constabulary, and each one recruits its own staff.
+For information on vacancies, contact or check the website for the police service you want to join.
+You will find a list of police services on the Police.UK website.

 Job market information